djanov/starwarsevents/README.md

   * **Dependacy Injection and the art of services and containers** [knpuniversity][37]
   * [More about Twig Extensions][40]
   * More on Tags, [The Dependacy Injection Tags][41], very important tag is [kernel.event_listener][42], which allows you to register "hooks" inside Symfony at various stages of the request lifecycle.
+  * [Changhing and Using Form Variables][51] (Inventing a New Form Variable and using it in the form_teheme.html.twig then we can use this in our register.html.twig but we can do the same in the RegisterFormType.php using the FormView Customizing Form Variables from Form Type by adding 2 use statements FormInterface and FormView then assign some data or w/e).
+[Most of the core built-in form view variables come from a FormType::buildView method][53]

   Bootsrap Bundle from knp: